 However, injuries and illnesses can also result from errors during the immunization process.
 This means that a person does not have to suffer from an allergy or otherwise respond negatively to a particular vaccine in order to experience a vaccine-related injury or illness.
 Using a needle that is the wrong size, inserting the needle at an incorrect vein, and various other common mistakes can all cause serious medical conditions irrespective of the specific vaccine being administered.
 Examples of injuries and illnesses that have been linked to vaccine ingredients and immunization errors include:

 Why do we get ourselves and our children vaccinated?
 While there are a number of different ways to answer this question, perhaps the most straightforward answer is that the Centers for Disease Control and Prevention (CDC) recommends a variety of vaccinations for children and adults.
 While all CDC-recommended vaccines have been approved by the Food and Drug Administration (FDA) and are considered to be safe for most people under most circumstances, it is widely acknowledged that vaccine-related injuries still can – and do – happen.
-This is true of all CDC-recommended vaccines, including:
+As a Connecticut vaccine injury attorney can explain, this is true of all CDC-recommended vaccines, including: